Syed Ata Ullah Shah Bukhari: Oratory and poetry

 He became known for his oratory.
 He was also a poet and most of his poetry was in Persian.
 His poetic verses were compiled by his eldest son Syed Abuzar Bukhari in 1956 under the name of Sawati-ul-ilham.

 Death

 Bukhari died on 21 August 1961.
-He is buried in Multan, Pakistan. on Tareen Road near Gultex Showroom near Children Complex.
+He is buried in Multan, Pakistan. on Tareen Road Children Complex.

+Books

+Syed Ata Ullah Shah Bukhari's speeches, sermons, and writings have been compiled into several books and collections, reflecting his powerful oratory, deep knowledge of Islamic theology, and unwavering opposition to colonialism and sectarianism.
+Notable books (and compilations of his work) include: